 Campground accommodations include:

-90 open and wooded overnight sites (un-serviced).
+95 overnight sites (17 open, 4 partially wooded and 3 wooded sites with electrical service; 71 unserviced wooded sites).
 Open sites are situated on a hill overlooking the ocean.
 Walk-in sites available.
 Group sites available.

 Park amenities include:

 flush toilets, showers, disposal station, fire grills, cooking shelters, dishwashing station, change houses, wood and ice.
 Wireless Internet access available at the administration building.
 This is a Campground Host park.
 Leashed pets permitted.